Overview - 2022/2023

 If you are thinking about completing your diploma online you can assess your readiness with www.amiready.ca, Fanshawe's Online Readiness Indicator, a measure of the degree to which distance learning and/or learning in a technology-rich environment is the right fit for you.
 We also have a handy checklist to guide you along the way to becoming an online learner.

 Qualified graduates can continue on to acquire industry designations and/or licenses, including the CFP® (Certified Financial Planner®) designation awarded by the Financial Planning Standards Council.
 An approved degree is a requirement for CFP® certification in 2022.
 Students are also prepared to write the Canadian Securities Course® and Life Licensing Qualification Program examinations as prerequisites to securities and life insurance licensing.
-Students will also have completed the Mutual Funds Licensing course.
+Students will also have the option to complete the Mutual Funds Licensing course.

 Admission Requirements - 2022/2023